JonFD4/Sheldons-army/README.md

 # Rock Paper Scissors Lizard and Spock.
 ## Project DESCRIPTION:
-Fake scenario: A social club (The Sheldon Cooper's of the world) want a simple website that invites people to join them.
+Scenario: A social club (The Sheldon Cooper's of the world) want a simple website that invites people to join them.
 Aside from a website that represents them and their interest on astrophysics, they want to have a fun simple game.

 The idea from this game is inspired from the Big Bang theory tv show and for that it is targeted towards individuals interested in the show.
 Especially, those who are a fan of Sheldon Cooper, the originator of this game.

 The game is a modification of the original rock, paper, scissors. it includes lizard and spock, a character from the start trek franchise. therefore, the game aims to draw people interested in big bang theory, Sheldon Cooper and other characters, and Star Trek.

 ### Deployment.

 The website was deployed in github.
 The live version can be found at (https://jonfd4.github.io/projectportfolio2.1/)

 ### Rules of games.

-The game is a zero-sum game meant for settling disputees. it is simple to play and so the rules are easy f=to follow.
+The game is a zero-sum game meant for settling disputees. it is simple to play and so the rules are easy to follow.

 1. Rock crushes Lizard
 2. Lizard poisons Spock
 3. Spock smashes Scissors